 The execution environment includes the runtime, the operating system, packages, and a library that invokes your function.

-dependencies declared in the
+in Python: using the

-requirements.txt file using
+requirements.txt file or